-2. Evidence of Strategic Educational Impact (ESEI)
+2. Evidence of Strategic Educational Impact (ESEI) 10-12 pieces max.

 Use the space provided in Principal Fellow (D4) dialogic application template to write your Evidence of Strategic Educational Impact (RSEI).
-This should be a collection of 10-12 max pieces of supporting evidence, presented as entries of up to 150 words and aligned to D4.
-Entries may be supported by an artefact where appropriate.
-Each artefact must be a document that indicates a specific aspect of learning and teaching provision that you have contributed to or experienced within the past 5-7 years in terms of effective strategic leadership in academic practice and academic development as a key contribution to high quality student learning institutionally, nationally, or internationally.
-You also may include relevant references to literature in this section.
-Provide a map that clearly shows how your evidence supports the appropriate/relevant dimensions of Principal Fellowship (D4)
+This should be a collection of 10-12 max pieces of supporting evidence, presented as entries of about 150 words and aligned to D4.

+Entries may or may not be supported by an artefact where appropriate.
+Each supporting evidence must indicate a specific aspect of learning and teaching provision that you have contributed to or experienced within the past 5-7 years in terms of effective strategic leadership in academic practice and academic development as a key contribution to high quality student learning institutionally, nationally, or internationally.
+It must include why you took that approach and the impact (what happened).

-Table: Examples of supporting evidence that can be included in e-Portfolio
+Table 4: Examples of supporting evidence that can be included in e-Portfolio